Guidance on developing a Child Safety Code of Conduct to help keep children safe from harm.

 Where there is a school council, they are the school governing authority.

 Ministerial Order 870 defines some terms broadly.
 For example the definition of school staff is an individual working in a school environment who is:

 - directly engaged or employed by a school governing authority

 - a volunteer or a contracted service provider (whether or not a body corporate or any other person is an intermediary), and including a chaplain or minister of religion.
 A school lead for child safety should have sufficient status and authority, including leadership support and the ability to direct other staff (where appropriate), to undertake the role effectively.

 This Child Safety Code of Conduct is particular to the requirements of the Victorian Child Safe Standards and applies to all school employees, contractors, volunteers and any other members of the school community involved in child-related work with students of the school.

-This Child Safety Code of Conduct identifies inappropriate behaviour with children in a school environment.
+This Child Safety Code of Conduct identifies appropriate and inappropriate behaviour with children in a school environment.
 The objective is to guide school staff in identifying and regulating their own behaviour and the behaviour of other school staff, and to protect children from abuse in the school environment.

-The Child Safe Code of Conduct does not replace or change responsibilities under the Code of Conduct for Victorian Public Sector Employees the Victorian Teaching Profession Codes of Conduct and Ethics and other professional or occupational codes of conduct that may impose certain obligations or regulations.
+The Child Safety Code of Conduct does not replace or change responsibilities under the Code of Conduct for Victorian Public Sector Employees the Victorian Teaching Profession Codes of Conduct and Ethics and other professional or occupational codes of conduct that may impose certain obligations or regulations.